brendanhasz/probflow/docs/example_logistic_regression.rst

     import probflow as pf

 In the last example, both :math:`x` and :math:`y` were continuous variables (their values ranged from :math:`-\infty` to :math:`\infty`).
-What if our output variable is categorical?
-That is, suppose the output variable can take only one of two values: 0 or 1.
+What if our output variable is binary?
+That is, suppose the output variable can take only one of two values, 0 or 1, and so we need a classification model.

 Let's create a dataset which has 3 continuous features, and a target variable with 2 classes: